cased/hubproxy/README.md

     1. The original event (unchanged)
     2. A new event with the same payload but `status="replayed"`
   - The original event remains unchanged in the database
-  - Range replay is limited to 100 events per request to prevent system overload
+  - Range replay has a default limit of 100 events (can be overridden with `limit` parameter)
   - Filter events by status using `GET /api/events?status=[received|replayed|completed|pending]`
   - Query replayed events using `GET /api/events?status=replayed`
 - **Event Filtering**: